-IASP World Congress is a unique educational and career developing opportunity where you and your colleagues can network with pain professionals from around the world, learn the latest scientific updates, and improve your career in the pain field.
+IASP World Congress is a unique educational and career development opportunity where you and your colleagues can network with pain professionals from around the world, learn the latest scientific updates, and improve your career in the pain field.

-But, how do you share the value of World Congress with your supervisor to help justify your attendance?
+But, how do you share the value of World Congress with your supervisor to justify your attendance?
 Use our Justification Toolkit below to help you articulate the value of attending this premier global meeting on pain.

 General Tips for Making Your Case

 - Focus on the issues at hand.
 Explain what you plan to learn from attending and how this will benefit your research, field, and/or patients.
 Review the IASP Congress schedule and make a list of the sessions that will help you advance your research or field, or improve patient treatment.

 - Take advantage of early registration.
 Register early to receive the lowest rates.